openeventdata/petrarch2/README.md

 or merely just on enough cases to satisfy our overlords before we went on to something else.
 On this, we have good news: it's quite robust.
 We're aware of at least the following large-scale applications:

-* The near-real-time [Phoenix](http://phoenixdata.org/data) dataset has been running more or less continuously (with the crashes largely due to our cloud services provider) for over two years working with hypnos and PETRARCH-1.

 * An ongoing academic project is using hypnos and PETRARCH-2 to code more than 30,000 events per day in near real time.